wcamarao/session.socket.io/README.md

 This tiny node module simplifies your web sockets app when using http sessions from express or connect middlewares.
 It has no dependencies and can be initialized using any session store and cookie parser compatible with express or connect.

 It's compatible with express 3, connect 2 and socket.io 0.9.

-## 2015 Update

-SessionSockets will be deprecated once socket.io 0.9 is deprecated.
-If you're using socket.io >= 1.0, it supports middleware, and there's a [simpler module](https://github.com/xpepermint/socket.io-express-session) for that.
+If you're using socket.io >= 1.0, it supports middleware and there's a [simpler module](https://github.com/xpepermint/socket.io-express-session) for that.

 ## Quick Start